mirjafarabedi/ucla-cs211/README.md

  * Built and tested with Android Studio on Mac OSX, please refer to each gradle file for dependencies
  * Applications tested for Android 4.4.4 and 5.1
  * How to use (shown in corresponding screen recordings):
-   * Open in Android Studio, sync gradle, compile, and deploy
+   * Open project folder in Android Studio, sync gradle, compile, and deploy
    * Login to OpenWRT with IP address, port number, username, and password
    * Browser and configure the OpenWRT box!
 (Network -> Wifi should be configurable, if the device has a WLAN interface)